 We are generally able to recover our investment in uncollectible notes receivable by repurchasing the homes that collateralized these notes receivable and then selling or leasing these homes to potential residents in our communities.
 Although our experience supports a high recovery rate for repossessed homes, we believe there is some degree of uncertainty about recoverability of our investment in these repossessed homes.
+When an account becomes 60 days delinquent, we stop accruing interest on the account.
 We have established a loan loss reserve to record our estimated unrecoverable costs associated with these repossessed homes.
 We estimate our unrecoverable costs to be the repurchase price plus repair and remarketing costs that exceed the estimated selling price of the home being repossessed.
 A historical average of this excess cost is calculated based on prior repossessions and applied to our estimated annual future repossessions to create the allowance for installment notes and collateralized receivables.
-The allowance for losses for collateralized and installment notes receivable was approximately \$0.4 million and \$0.3 million as of March 31, 2011 and December 31, 2010, respectively.
+The allowance for losses for collateralized and installment notes receivable was approximately \$0.5 million and \$0.3 million as of June 30, 2011 and December 31, 2010, respectively.